joeywhelan/dfbot/README.md

 # dfbot
-Sample Google DialogFlow bot with webhook and web client code.
+Google Cloud Function webhook and web client code for a simple chatbot.